Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 Assignments will be graded as satisfactory (A), not satisfactory (C), or not/minimally attempted (F) promptly after the due date.
 Feedback will be provided via Blackboard or Github Issues.

 If the assignment is graded not satisfactory or not attempted, you may redo the assignment until it is satisfactory until the last day of class (Dec 3).
-You must notify me if you wish me to re-grade a re-submitted assignment.
+You must notify us if/when you wish to us to re-grade a re-submitted assignment.

 #### _Final Project_
-In addition to the four graded assignments, You are also expected to complete a project with website in Github and give a presentation in class of your project.
+In addition to the four graded assignments, You are also expected to complete a project with a website in Github and give a presentation in class of your project.
 Project details will be provided in class and posted on Blackboard.

 #### _Exams_
 This class has no exams.

 ### University Policies

+#### _Evolving COVID Situation_

+All students are required to follow the university’s public health and safety precautions and procedures outlined on the university Safe Return to Campus webpage (https://www2.gmu.edu/safe-return-campus).
+All students in this course must also complete the Mason COVID Health Check daily.
+Only students who receive a green notification are permitted to attend courses in class.
+Faculty are allowed to ask you to show them your green notification.
+If you suspect that you are sick or have been directed to self-isolate, please quarantine and get testing.

+GMU requires vaccinations for all students who work, study, or live on campus.
+This includes those who attend classes.
+There is nothing better than the in-person learning experience, but if you have a medical or religious exemption, we will set up an online live stream of the lectures via Blackboard.
+We will also set up the streaming option on Blackboard in the case of excused absence options for students receiving vaccination, with side effects after vaccination, or receiving positive test results or diagnosis requiring quarantine. __Let us know in advance of class if you need the streaming option.__ If you are healthy – please be in class!

+If the campus closes, or if a class meeting needs to be canceled or adjusted due to weather or other reasons, notices will be posted to Blackboard and emailed to all registered students.

 #### _Academic integrity_

 It is expected that students adhere to the George Mason University Honor Code as it relates to integrity regarding coursework and grades.
 The Honor Code reads as follows: To promote a stronger sense of mutual responsibility, respect, trust, and fairness among all members of the George Mason University community and with the desire for greater academic and personal achievement, we, the student members of the University Community have set forth this: Student members of the George Mason University community pledge __not__ to cheat, plagiarize, steal and/or lie in matters related to academic work.
 More information about the Honor Code, including definitions of cheating, lying, and plagiarism, can be found at the Office of Academic Integrity website at (http://oai.gmu.edu).  __In this class, working together is strongly encouraged and doing so is not a violation of the Honor Code.
 Each student must complete their own model runs, their own analysis codes and figures, and their own writeup of the assignment.__

 #### _Disability accomodations_
 <a href="http://dsgmu.wpengine.com/">Disability Services</a> at George Mason University is committed to providing equitable access to learning opportunities for all students by upholding the laws that ensure equal treatment of people with disabilities.
 If you are seeking accommodations for this class, please first visit <a href="http://dsgmu.wpengine.com/">Disability Services</a> for detailed information about the Disability Services registration process.
 Then please discuss your approved accommodations with me.
 Disability Services is located in Student Union Building I (SUB I), Suite 2500.
 Email: ods@gmu.edu | Phone: (703) 993-2474

 #### _Sexual Harassment, Sexual Misconduct, and Interpersonal Violence_

-As a faculty member and designated _Responsible Employee_, I am required to report all disclosures of sexual assault, interpersonal violence, and stalking to Mason’s Title IX Coordinator per university policy 1412.
+As faculty members and designated _Responsible Employee_, we are required to report all disclosures of sexual assault, interpersonal violence, and stalking to Mason’s Title IX Coordinator per university policy 1412.
 If you wish to speak with someone confidentially, please contact the Student Support and Advocacy Center (703-380-1434) or Counseling and Psychological Services (703-993-2380).
 You may also seek assistance from Mason’s Title IX Coordinator (703-993-8730; titleix@gmu.edu).

 #### _Diversity and Inclusion_